 [Opéra magazine]

-In 2019 Bruno de Sá made his European debuts impressing the greater number with his interpretation of Aci in Bononcini’s Polifemo under the musical direction of Dorothee Oberlinger (Musikfestspiele Potsdam Sanssouci and Margravial Opera House in Bayreuth).
-During the season of 2019/20, Bruno de Sá joined the young artist programme at Theater Basel where he sung Die Kleine Meerjungfrau in Jherek Bischoff’s Andersens Erzählungen conducted by Thomas Wise (world première), and Barbarina in Le Nozze di Figaro conducted by Christian Curnyn.
-He sung Sesto in Handel’s Giulio Cesare directed by Peter Konwitschny (Oper Halle), as well as Isacio in Hasse’s Irene with the Helsinki Baroque Orchestra (Musiikkitalo Helsinki and Theater an der Wien).
+He made his European debut in 2019 as Aci in Bononcini’s Polifemo under the baton of Dorothee Oberlinger (Musikfestspiele Potsdam Sanssouci), and soon after joined the young artist programme of Theater Basel, performing Die Kleine Meerjungfrau in Bischoff’s Andersens Erzählungen and Barbarina in Mozart’s Le nozze di Figaro.
+Subsequent appearances included Sesto in Handel’s Giulio Cesare (Oper Halle), Isacio in Hasse’s Irene with the Helsinki Baroque Orchestra (Musiikkitalo Helsinki and Theater an der Wien), and a growing number of leading Baroque and Classical roles across Europe.

-Over the following seasons, he returned to Bayreuth to sing Berardo in Porpora’s Carlo il Calvostaged by Max Emanuel Cenčic (Bayreuth Baroque Opera Festival).
-Later, he took on the role of Abel in Scarlatti’s Il Primo Omicidio conducted by Philippe Jaroussky (Opéra de Montpellier and Whitsun Festival in Salzbourg), as well as Volusio in Hasse’s Cajo Fabricio with {oh!} Orkiestra (Gliwice and Vienna).
-At the end of the season, he sang Nerone in Handel’s Agrippina staged by Staffan Waldemar Holm and conducted by Francesco Corti (Drottningholm).
-He also sung Cleopatra in Hasse’s Marc’Antonio e Cleopatra with {oh!} Orkiestra conducted by Martyna Pastuszka (Katowice, Dortmund), as well as Farnaspe in Graun’s Adriano in Siria under the direction of Dorothee Oberlinger, a production to be presented at the Schloßtheater Sanssouci in Potsdam.
+In the following seasons, Bruno de Sá debuted at the Bayreuth Baroque Opera Festival as Berardo in Porpora’s Carlo il Calvo directed by Max Emanuel Cenčić.
+He later appeared as Abel in Scarlatti’s Il Primo Omicidio under Philippe Jaroussky at the Opéra de Montpellier and the Salzburg Whitsun Festival.
+Further acclaimed performances included Volusio in Hasse’s Cajo Fabricio with {oh!} Orkiestra in Gliwice and Vienna, Nerone in Handel’s Agrippina at Drottningholm under Francesco Corti, and Cleopatra in Hasse’s Marc’Antonio e Cleopatra with {oh!} Orkiestra and Martyna Pastuszka.
+He also sang Farnaspe in Graun’s Adriano in Siria conducted by Dorothee Oberlinger, later presented at the Schlosstheater Sanssouci in Potsdam.

 Bruno de Sá distinguished himself receiving the OPER!
 Award 2020 and the ForumOpéra trophy 2022 in the category “Best Newcomer of the Year”.
 In 2024, he also received the Austrian Music Theatre Prize for his performance of Aminta in Innsbruck Early Music Festival’s production of Vivaldi’s L’Olimpiade conducted by Alessandro de Marcchi.